 23. Stock Exchange Palace

 The Palácio da Bolsa currently serves as the headquarters of the Porto Trade Association.
 If you have an eye for beauty, you’re in for a treat.
 This Neoclassical building was inaugurated in 1891, and hidden inside are some of the most impressive spaces in the entire country (so it’s obviously a National Monument).
-Its huge central courtyard, the Golden Room or the Arab Room, inspired by the Alhambra in Granada, will seduce you utterly.
+If you still don´t know what to visit in Porto that worth your money, this is the place: it’s huge central courtyard, the Golden Room or the Arab Room, inspired by the Alhambra in Granada, will make it worth it for sure!

 Walking along the riverbank you will stumble upon one of the most recommended restaurants in Porto.
 The taste of its bacalhao grelhado or its biscuit dessert (bolacha) will make your tummy (and your pockets) sing with glee!
 Read our post for more tips of where to dine in Porto.